List of shopping malls in Toronto: Path underground shopping complex

-Signage for the Path from Scotia Plaza.
+Signage for the Path from Scotia Plaza in 2014.
 The Path connects most of downtown and is the world's largest underground shopping complex, according to Guinness World Records.

 In Downtown Toronto, primarily in the Financial District, there are interconnected shopping malls located at least one flight of stairs underground.
 The complex as a whole is named 'Path'.
-The Toronto Eaton Centre (see above) is connected to the complex.
+The Toronto Eaton Centre (see above) is a part of the complex.
 The complex has 1,200 stores, and according to Guinness World Records, the Path is the largest underground shopping complex in the world, with 371600 m2 of retail space.